kanglicheng/code-school/course/readings/dev-seup.md

 ### Atom
 This one is super easy.
 Go to [atom.io](atom.io), then download and install Atom.

-Next install a few packages that will provide linting and syntax highlighting:
+Next, use the Atom Package Manager (apm) to install a few packages that will provide linting and syntax highlighting:
 ```sh
 # apm is the 'atom package manager'
 apm install linter linter-eslint linter-rubocop react rspec